Overview

 • Agencies must develop processes for the review of all outputs from the use of publicly available generative AI to assess risk of any violation of applicable state or federal law, including but not limited to copyright or other intellectual property infringement, when using publicly available generative AI.

-• Content produced by publicly available generative AI should be carefully examined for mistakes, including assessing the trustworthiness of links and references to events or facts.
+• Carefully examine for mistakes all content produced by publicly available generative AI, assessing the trustworthiness of links and references to events or facts.
 Information should not be relied on without proper, independent verification.
 Publicly available generative AI should not be relied upon to deliver precise responses.
 Care must be taken to identify bias in content produced by publicly available generative AI, both in terms of the viewpoints expressed and the data presented and to ensure that content complies with North Carolina law and does not have a detrimental effect on vulnerable populations.

-• Complete sources of information should be reviewed whenever possible.
+• Review complete sources of information whenever possible.
 Reliance on summaries produced by publicly available generative AI may overlook or mischaracterize information from the original text.

-• Users must seek the approval of their agency public information officer/communications director and chief information security officer before using or publishing s visual, audio or video content produced by publicly available generative AI.
+• Seek the approval of their agency public information officer/communications director and chief information security officer before using or publishing visual, audio or video content produced by publicly available generative AI.

-• Users should vet content produced by publicly available generative AI to identify potentially biased, offensive, or incorrect information prior to publication.
+• Vet content produced by publicly available generative AI to identify potentially biased, offensive or incorrect information prior to publication.

-• Information produced for publication by publicly available generative AI must be examined to ensure compliance with all state and federal laws (e.g., privacy, data protection, copyright, intellectual property) and data protection standards prior to publication.
+• Examine information produced for publication by publicly available generative AI to ensure compliance with all state and federal laws (e.g., privacy, data protection, copyright, intellectual property) and data protection standards prior to publication.

-• Users should notify their supervisors and agency chief information security officer with concerns relating to AI and the use of publicly available generative AI tools.
+• Notify supervisors and agency chief information security officer with concerns relating to AI and the use of publicly available generative AI tools.

-• Users must follow existing security policy and incident reporting protocols for suspected security breaches or data protection violations.
+• Follow existing security policy and incident reporting protocols for suspected security breaches or data protection violations.

 While AI offers tremendous potential benefits to state government and society at large, all uses of generative AI come with some risk.
-Users must follow state IT, privacy and security policies and guidelines when evaluating the risks of using publicly available generative AI on state equipment and/or for state business.
+Users must follow the AI Framework when evaluating the risks of using publicly available generative AI on state equipment and/or for state business.

 When using publicly available generative AI, keep in mind that: